AaronPB/force_platform/docs/software/docker_streamlit/setup/project_windows.md

     ls /dev/ttyUSB*
     ```

     If it shows `No such file or directory`, your IMU drivers are not being recognized.
-You will need to load the kernel module `cp210x` for USB to UART Bidge usbs.
+You will need to load the kernel module `cp210x` for USB to UART Bridge usbs.
 Do not be scared, it is only one command inside WSL:

     ```bash
     modprobe cp210x